Modular Action Concept Grounding in Semantic Video Prediction: Introduction

-The challenge of action-conditional video prediction primarily lies in how to inform the model of semantic action information.
-Existing low-level counterparts usually achieve this by employing a naive concatenation (\cite{finn2016unsupervised,babaeizadeh2017stochastic}) with action vector of each timestep.
-While this implementation enables model to move the desired objects, it fails to produce consistent long-term predictions in the multi-entity settings due to its limited inductive bias.
-To distinguish instances in the image, other related works heavily rely on pre-trained object detectors or ground-truth bounding boxes (\cite{bar2020compositional,ji2020action}).
+The challenge of action-conditional video prediction primarily lies in how to correctly inform the model of more abstract semantic action information.
+Existing low-level counterparts usually achieve this by employing a naive concatenation~\cite{finn2016unsupervised,babaeizadeh2017stochastic} with action vector of each timestep.
+While this implementation might enable model to move the desired objects, it fails to produce consistent long-term predictions toward target locations in the multi-entity settings because it was originally designed to only encode the motion information of a single entity.
+If we take "\textit{put A on B}" as an example, it turns out to be difficult to make the model learn what and where \textit{B} is, because the main self-supervisory signals in the framework of video prediction are pixel changes and \textit{B} is not moving in this case.
+In order to distinguish and locate instances in the scene, other related works heavily rely on pre-trained object detectors or ground-truth bounding boxes~\cite{bar2020compositional,ji2020action,huang2018finding,wu2020future}.
 However, we argue that utilizing a pre-trained detector actually simplifies the task since such a detector already solves the major difficulty by mapping high-dimension inputs to low-dimension groundings.
 Furthermore, bounding boxes cannot effectively describe complex visual changes including rotations and occlusions.
 Thus, a more flexible way of representing objects and actions is required.

-We present a new video prediction model, ACGN, short for Action Concept Grounding Network.
-ACGN leverages the idea of attention-based capsule networks (\cite{zhang2018attention}) to bridge semantic actions and video frame generation.
-The compositional nature of actions can be efficiently represented by the structure of capsule network in which each group of capsules encodes the spatial representation of specific entity or action.
+We present a new video prediction model, MAC, short for Modular Action Concept Network.
+Inspired by the idea of Mixture of Experts, MAC embodies each semantic label by a structured combination of various concept slots, each of which encodes the spatial representation of a specific concept.
+This design allows MAC to reuse and integrate the knowledge learnt from different scenarios so that it can perceive the locations of motionless objects and extrapolate to unseen cases, showing the progression towards higher-level cognitive abilities.
 The contributions of this work are summarized as follows:

-\begin{enumerate}[ noitemsep, topsep=0pt, leftmargin=* ] \item We introduce a new task, semantic action-conditional video prediction as illustrated in Fig \ref{figure:task}, which can be viewed as an inverse problem of action recognition, and create two new video datasets, CLEVR-Building-blocks and Sapien-Kitchen, for evaluation.
+\begin{enumerate}[ itemsep=0ex, topsep=1pt, leftmargin=* ] \item We introduce a new task, semantic action-conditional video prediction as illustrated in Fig \ref{figure:task}, which can be viewed as an inverse problem of action recognition.

+\item We create two new synthetic video datasets, CLEVR-Building-blocks and Sapien-Kitchen, and label one real-world dataset called Tower-Creation for evaluation.